printfinn/mnist/README.md

 - Compute the forward pass and backward pass with svm loss.
 - Use the normlizaiton to help network converge.
 - Use a stochastic gradient descent to optimize the loss function.
+- Try a new type of neural network: Resnet, and apply the methodology to a three layer neural network.

 ## Examples